How Much Is a PTSD Settlement? | Know What to Expect

 How Much Is a PTSD Settlement?
 Understanding the Value of Trauma Claims

 How much is a PTSD settlement?
-If you’ve suffered emotional trauma after an accident, assault, or other life-altering event, you may be eligible for compensation.
+If you’ve suffered emotional trauma after an accident, assault, or other life-altering event, you may wish to speak with a licensed attorney to discuss your legal options.
 PTSD (post-traumatic stress disorder) is a recognized medical condition that can have severe effects on your quality of life—and settlements often reflect that impact.

 What Affects the Value of a PTSD Settlement?